At a high level, the process is as follows:

-Once the archive has been uploaded, click the gear menu next to it on the Files page, then right click Download and click Copy Link Address.
+After the archive has been uploaded, click the gear menu next to it on the Files page, then right click Download and click Copy Link Address.
 Save the copied URL in your notes, as you will need it in the next step.

-Once you have recorded the download URL of the archive, you’re ready to build a Domino environment for connecting to your Hortonworks cluster.
+After you have recorded the download URL of the archive, you’re ready to build a Domino environment for connecting to your Hortonworks cluster.